 The Oort cloud defines the solar system’s boundary

-In practical terms, the outer edge of Oort cloud defines the boundary of the solar system, and the limit of the Sun’s Hill sphere.
-In simple terms, the limit of Sun’s Hill sphere (named after American astronomer George William Hill, who defined this limit) can be seen as the point where the Sun’s gravity no longer dominates in the face of the gravitational effects of a more massive body, which in this case would be either the Milky Way galaxy, or the gravitational effects of a star passing close to the outer limit of the Sun’s Hill sphere.
+In practical terms, the outer edge of Oort cloud defines the boundary of the solar system and the limit of the sun’s Hill sphere.
+In simple terms, the limit of the sun’s Hill sphere (named after American astronomer George William Hill, who defined this limit) can be seen as the point where the Sun’s gravity no longer dominates in the face of the gravitational effects of a more massive body, which in this case would be either the Milky Way Galaxy or the gravitational effects of a star passing close to the outer limit of the Sun’s Hill sphere.

 Long-period comets may originate in the Oort cloud